The presidential election season is upon us.

-And, putting aside the purely visual aspects of the logo, the text doesn’t improve the logo at all.
+Putting aside the purely visual aspects of the logo, the text doesn’t improve the logo.
 The arching text on top reads “ADM JOE.”
 As a civilian, I had no idea what ADM meant – and I’ll bet I’m not the only one.

 I had to do quite a bit of searching on Sestak’s website before I was able to determine that ADM stands for Admiral.
 It isn’t mentioned even once on the candidate’s home page.
 And, that’s a real failure of execution.
 If Sestak’s status as an Admiral is important enough to feature in his logo, it’s worth mentioning on his website’s home page – if only to avoid confusion.